-1. Your AC Unit Isn’t Damaged by Snow
+1. Your AC can Handle Snow

-3. A Covered Air Conditioner Can Attract Animals
+3. Covered AC Systems Can Attract Animals

 4. Covering Your Air Conditioner Restricts Airflow